Shushishtok/AtS-my-first-mod/Getting Started.md

 If we would start a new settlement in Against The Storm, our seasons should be a lot shorter now than usual.

 **NOTE:** Be careful of using this method.
-If the game is updated and the logic changes, your prefix will not have the changes applied, as it overrides whatever the code in the original function has.
+If the game is updated and the logic changes, your prefix will not have the changes applied, as it overrides whatever the code is in the original function.
 This can cause the game to crash or error out after an update.
 Handle with caution.

 ### Harmony Postfix

-A postfix is a function that runs after (post) a certain method, but before other functions that called it can get its result.
+A postfix is a function that runs after (**post**) a certain method, but before other functions that called it can get its result.
 It is mostly useful for two things: doing things in addition to what the original code does, or changing the result of the function before it can be returned.

 The `Plugin.cs` file in the Mod Template comes out of the box with a couple of postfixes.
 In the function named `HookEveryGameStart`, we can see a Postfix annotation using a class named `GameController`, patching the `StartGame` method inside of it.
 This is an excellent use case of it, as that means we can now listen to every instance of a player starting a game, and do something right when the game starts, such as granting a bonus effect or giving them goods.

-Let's take an additional example though.
+Let's take an additional example.
 Let's say that we want all perks in the game to have a description that starts with "[MODDED]".
-For the sake of the example, I'm ignoring localization, pretending there's only English to worry about.
+For the sake of the example, we will be ignoring localization, pretending there's only the English language to worry about.

-Scanning the code, I can find that all perks are effects using the `EffectModel` class.
+Scanning Against The Storm's codebase, we can find that all perks are effects using the `EffectModel` class.
 Every effect has a method named `GetFullDescription`, which returns a string with the effect's description.
 We can patch that and edit the result after it's determined.

 Like with the Prefix, we use similar annotations, like this: